zetavg/chromium-website/site/chromium-os/developer-library/guides/chromiumos-board-porting-guide/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/how-tos-and-troubleshooting
+- - /chromium-os/developer-library/guides/
-  - How Tos and Troubleshooting
+  - ChromiumOS > Developer Library > Guides
 page_name: chromiumos-board-porting-guide
-title: Chromium OS Board Porting Guide
+title: ChromiumOS board porting guide
 ---

 [TOC]

 ## Introduction

-You've got a wonderful new platform that you'd like to run Chromium OS on, but have no idea how to get there from here?
+You've got a wonderful new platform that you'd like to run ChromiumOS on, but have no idea how to get there from here?
 Fret not my fellow traveler, for this document shall be your guide.
 We promise it'll be a wondrous and enlightening journey.

-An overlay is the set of configuration files that define how the build system will build a Chromium OS disk image.
+An overlay is the set of configuration files that define how the build system will build a ChromiumOS disk image.
 Configurations will be different depending on the board and architecture type, and what files a developer wants installed on a given disk image.
 Every command in the build process takes a required
 \`--board\` parameter, which developers should pass the overlay name to.